 A Short Guide To Visiting Kyle of Lochalsh

 Thinking of visiting Kyle of Lochalsh on your travels through Scotland?
-I recently visited and I’m sharing everything you need to know about Kyle of Lochalsh, including where to eat, stay, and what to see.
+I recently visited Kyle of Lochalsh and am sharing everything you need to know, including where to eat, stay, and what to see.

 Perched on Scotland’s west coast, the harbour town of Kyle of Lochalsh is best known as the gateway to Skye, with the iconic Skye Bridge providing a link from the mainland.

-Sadly, most travellers only see Kyle of Lochalsh from their car window, as they pass through on their way to the Misty Isle.
-Yet Kyle of Lochalsh is an incredible area, packed with stunning Highland scenery, fairytale castles, quaint villages, and cosy restaurants.
+Most travellers only see Kyle of Lochalsh from their car window, as they pass through on their way to the Misty Isle.
+Yet Kyle of Lochalsh is a lovely little town, and the surrounding area is filled with stunning Highland scenery, fairytale castles, quaint villages, and cosy restaurants.

-I recently spent a few weeks in and around Kyle of Lochalsh, and can confirm it’s well worth exploring, whether you have a day or a few hours.
+I recently spent a few weeks in and around Kyle of Lochalsh, soaking up the scenery and can confirm it’s well worth a visit, whether you have a day or a few hours.
+In the town, the distillery, seafood shack, and glass-bottom boat make for an excellent afternoon.

 Lastly, I’m going to share practical advice for visiting this largely rural area and what to expect whilst you’re here.